 Melting Pot Tours FAQs

-TICKET RELATED:Do I have to purchase Melting Pot Tour tickets in advance?
+TICKET RELATED:Do I have to purchase Melting Pot Food Tour tickets in advance?

 If I am bringing an infant or very young child, do I need to purchase a ticket for them?

 Infants or young children under the age of 5 do not need tickets if they will not be participating in the food tastings.
-Children ages 5-12 or those participating in the tastings require a child’s ticket priced from $28 to $30.
+Children ages 5-12 or those participating in the tastings require a child’s ticket offered at a reduced price.
 Children are certainly welcome on our Los Angeles food tours, but we kindly ask that you take the appropriate steps to minimize distraction to the other guests should they become restless or uncomfortable.

-If a Melting Pot Tour is sold out, can I get on a waiting list?
+If a Melting Pot Food Tour is sold out, can I get on a waiting list?

-MELTING POT TOUR LOGISTICS:Is time allotted for shopping during the Melting Pot Tour?
+MELTING POT FOOD TOUR LOGISTICS:Is time allotted for shopping during the Melting Pot Food Tour?

-We do not allow set time for shopping.
-You will be provided a printed guide at the beginning of every Melting Pot Tour, so you can easily return to your favorite stores to shop at the end of the tour.
+There is limited time allotted for guests to shop during the tour.
+You will be provided a printed guide at the beginning of every Melting Pot Food Tour, so you can also easily return to your favorite stores to shop more at the end of the tour.

 Yes, there are restrooms at many locations along the way.
 Just ask your tour guide.

-Are Melting Pot Tours wheelchair and/or stroller accessible?
+Are Melting Pot Food Tours wheelchair and/or stroller accessible?

 All of our tours are wheelchair and stroller accessible.
 Please let us know in advance if you are in a wheelchair, and we will do everything possible to ensure you remain with the group at all times.

-Are Melting Pot Tours offered only in English?
+Are Melting Pot Food Tours offered only in English?

 Yes.
 At this time we are only offering our regularly scheduled tours in English.
 We can arrange for private tours in French or Spanish with advance notice and for an additional fee.
 Please call or email us for details.